IntelLabs/kAFL/README.md

 make deploy
 ~~~

+Note:
-Note: if your nodes require a proxy setup, update the `group_vars/all.yml`.
+- If your nodes require a proxy setup, update the `group_vars/all.yml`.
+- Remote deployment assumes password-less ssh and sudo.

 # Next Steps